sanketh95/coursera-offline/README.md

 * The script creates a crontab entry automatically to fetch any newly added videos in the course.
 You can also force synch with Coursera just by running a simple command.
 * The script also downloads the subtitles automatically and saves them in *Subs* folder.
 So when you play the videos using VLC, the subs are automatically loaded.
 * The script saves a *data.json* file in the course directory.
 This has all the information required to fetch the videos.
 So even if you lose some videos or if you forget the course name, as long as you have the *data.json* file, you can always re-download the lost videos.
+* The script saves the session cookies so you don't have to login everytime you run it.

 ## <a name="full-usage"></a>Full Usage